 Example – I've taken several paid plugins for free to check them out at the plugin owner's request.
 If I love the plugin and want to recommend it, I buy it after the fact, before I publish the review.
 If I don't like the plugin, I don't.
 But I also sure as hell don't make a post recommending it.
 Some might call that dumb or altruistic.
 But, that's how I personally roll.

-In 96% of my reviews – be it a product or service – I use images that make it very obvious I have actually used the product myself.
+In 96% of my reviews – be it a product or service – I use images that make it very obvious I have used the product myself.
 It takes minutes (or less) to take a picture or a screenshot and upload it.
-I feel that the difference pictures obviously showing MY Crazy Egg tests vs. the generic images I could pull off the official product or service site make a world of difference.
+I feel that the difference pictures are obviously showing my Crazy Egg tests vs. the generic images I could pull off the official product or service site make a world of difference.
 (Now if only Crazy Egg had an affiliate program.)

 Always show both the pros and cons of a product

 This also falls under the “being honest” section above, but it also serves another purpose.
 No product is perfect.
-It may work perfect.
+It may work perfectly.
 It may fill a huge need in your business or life.
-But, there is likely something you either don’t like or would add to almost any product.
+But, there is likely something you either don't like or would add to almost any product.

 Being upfront about what those negatives are is not only honest, but it helps earn the trust of those reading said review.
-If you’re telling them the truth about the negatives or “wish it also did [this]” then general logic would serve to assume that you’re also being honest about the positives of the product or service.
+If you're telling them the truth about the negatives or “wish it also did [this]” then general logic would serve to assume that you're also honest about the positives of the product or service.

-I own a lot of review sites in various niches and I can tell you that I sell plenty – plenty – of products that don’t have a 100% or even 60% rave review.
+I own a lot of review sites in various niches, and I can tell you that I sell plenty – plenty – of products that don't have a 100% or even 60% rave review.
 People typically understand that no product is perfect.
 Their real question is will this product serve their particular need or solve their particular problem.